Soul-Eater69/rag-summary/architecture.md

 ### Conditional routing

-`graph/edges.py` provides routing logic for:
+`graph/edges.py` provides routing for:

-- stopping early if input text becomes empty after cleaning
+- stopping early if the cleaned text is empty
 - skipping VS evidence collection if no analogs are found
-- skipping pass-2 finalization if pass-1 verification failed completely
+- skipping pass-2 finalization if pass-1 verification fails completely

-This makes the graph robust while still preserving the same overall architecture.
+This keeps the runtime robust while preserving the overall architecture.

 ---